-Daemen College offers scholarships to eligible freshman and transfer students based on academic merit.
+Daemen College offers scholarships to eligible first year students and transfer students based on academic merit.
 These scholarships are renewable for each year of full-time undergraduate enrollment as long as a 3.00 Daemen College grade point average is maintained.